 Course requirements are at the volume of 40 credit points and include:

 - Materials engineering courses

-- Management and economics courses (up to 6 credits)
+- Management and economics courses – optional (up to 12 credits)

 - Advanced seminar in materials engineering (up to 6 credits).